Photon-AI-Research/InSituML/README.md

 Contains one method to create figures for wandb logging: groundtruth and prediction in each figure, in "jet" and in "grey" scaling.
 The method takes min/max values for normalization of images, but normalization is commented in the code.

+## /main/utils

+-- cifar_coarse.py
+    """
+    Groups the original CFAR100 fine-grained classes into 20 coarse-grained classes.

+    Inherits from CIFAR100 class.

+    Parameters:
+        root (str): Root directory of dataset where the dataset exists or will be downloaded. train (bool, optional): If True, creates dataset from training set, otherwise from test set. transform (callable, optional): A function/transform that takes in an PIL image and returns a transformed version. target_transform (callable, optional): A function/transform that takes in the target and transforms it. download (bool, optional): If True, downloads the dataset from the internet and puts it in root directory.
+    """

+-- dataset_utils.py